shahriarnat/docudoodle/README.md

 ## Features

 - **Automatic Documentation Generation**: Effortlessly generates documentation for PHP files by analyzing their content.
-- **OpenAI Integration**: Leverages the power of OpenAI to create human-readable, high-quality documentation.
+- **Flexible AI Integration**: Choose between OpenAI's powerful cloud API or run locally with Ollama models for complete privacy.
-- **Ollama Support**: Run documentation generation locally using your own Ollama models.
+- **Ollama Support**: Generate documentation completely offline using your own local Ollama models - perfect for private codebases or when you need to work without an internet connection.
 - **Customizable**: Easily configure source directories, output folders, and other settings to match your workflow.
 - **Command-Line Interface**: Includes a simple command-line script for quick documentation generation.